Chinese court upholds Ai Weiwei tax fine

 The court did not answer calls seeking comment.

-Tax authorities are demanding the company that markets his work pay a 15 million yuan ($2.4 million) penalty for tax evasion.
+Tax authorities are demanding the company that markets his work pay a 15 million yuan penalty for tax evasion.

 Government efforts to muzzle Ai have frequently backfired, as demonstrated by an outpouring of public sympathy - and cash - in response to the tax penalty.
 About 30,000 people donated money to help Ai cover an 8.45 million yuan bond required to contest the tax charges.
 Many of Ai's supporters folded money into paper planes that were flown over the walls of his home.